ODIN: Open Data In Neurophysiology: Advancements, Solutions & Challenges: Key Technical Hurdles and Solutions

-\paragraph{\textbf{Data Standards.}} Part of the discussion focused on the connection between schema, format, and API.
-The conversation emphasized the importance of not only storing data, but also structuring it in ways that facilitate access and interoperability.
-The flexibility of the NWB standard was highlighted, with debates around whether more components, such as the vocabulary used in metadata fields, storage formats, and APIs, should be standardized.
-The consensus leaned towards providing best practices and defaults rather than turning to stringent enforcement, to ensure the NWB standard can adapted to diverse research needs.

-\paragraph{\textbf{Improving Metadata Recording.}} To promote the adoption of the NWB standard, it was proposed that data acquisition systems should be enabled to write raw data directly into NWB format.
-However, this direct conversion approach presents challenges, particularly regarding the comprehensiveness of metadata.
+\paragraph{\textbf{Standardizing Initial Data Recording.}} To promote the adoption of the data standards, data acquisition systems could be enabled to write raw data directly into standards like NWB.
+While this would greatly alleviate pressure on individual researchers and laboratories to handle data conversion, a direct conversion approach does present certain challenges.
+A first challenge concerns the comprehensiveness of metadata.
 Metadata includes information about data collection, experimental design, and subject details, all of which provide essential context for experimental data.
-However, many of these details are often collated after data acquisition begins.
+However, many of these details are often collated after data acquisition begins from disparate sources like laboratory notebooks.
 As a result, the NWB files created during acquisition may initially lack compliance with the standard’s own metadata requirements.

-The session also highlighted the complexity of integrating multiple time-based data streams into a single NWB file, as this requires all data to be synchronized to the same clock.
-Given the diversity of experimental setups used in neuroscience, with data streams often operate on separate clocks, a potential solution discussed was to modify the NWB standard.
-This modification would allow the storage of raw data streams in their native clocks along with synchronizing pulse data, enabling post-hoc time alignment.
-This approach, however, would be hindered by the lack of universally accepted methods for sending synchronizing signals and performing time alignment across diverse systems.

-Moreover, specific challenges arise with devices like the Neuropixels probe, where data from various channels are not sampled exactly simultaneously, but are instead slightly offset.
-The developers of SpikeGLX, commonly used with Neuropixels, recommend a method called ``tshift'' for aligning channels.
-It was therefore proposed that data acquisition systems initially store unaligned data in NWB format, allowing users or automated software tools to later apply tshift or similar methods to synchronize the channels.
-Further processing, like common average referencing or cross-stream alignment, could then be applied, with the processed data being cached either in the same NWB file or a new one for subsequent analysis.

-Additionally, environmental metadata (e.g., temperature, humidity, luminance) is often omitted when recording experiment variables.
-To address this, NWB could introduce an optional schema for incorporating such environmental factors.
-Some of these metadata elements might even become mandatory as community practices evolve.
+Extending the ecosystem of NWB-related tools to help researchers enter all available metadata at time of data collection, and add new information as it becomes available could alleviate this problem.
+Metadata entry tools could also be used to encourage researchers to record a broader range of information, including environmental factors (e.g., temperature, humidity, luminance) which is often omitted when recording experiment variables.